MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Theoretical Formalism

 is the conditional system wave function given the measurement on the bath state returns the value $\mathbf{a}$.
 Consistent with the physical picture originally proposed by Díosi and Strunz\cite{NMQSD} and the re-derivation in terms of quantum measurement theory by Gambetta and Wiseman,\cite{Gambetta_Non-Markovian_2002} NMQSD (and thus HOPS) calculates the time-evolution of the conditional system wave function ($\vert \psi_{\mathbf{a}}(t) \rangle$) when an environmental measurement at time $t$ is performed in the coherent state basis.
 Thus, the ensemble of physical wave functions constructed through the HOPS equations at each time are quantum-mechanical observables.

 There are two levels of ambiguity associated with the ensemble of physical wave functions described here.
 First, a different selection of measurement operators on the environment would correspond to a different equation-of-motion, yielding a different ensemble of physical wave functions at each time point.
 This is an inherent ambiguity in projecting out the system component of an entangled system-bath wave function and is best resolved by the selection of a specific measurement protocol.
 Second, in mapping the generic molecular aggregate Hamiltonian onto the open quantum system Hamiltonian expressed in Eq. \eqref{eq:Ham_Full} we have constructed a fictitious bath of harmonic oscillators that reproduces the thermal correlation function.
 As a result, we are not propagating the true environment that is entangled with the system, but rather an analogous environment which shares essential features with the original Hamiltonian.
-Given these two levels of ambiguity, we approach the analysis of wave function ensembles calculated with HOPS (e.g., as presented in Sec. \ref{sec:ChargeSeperation}) as a quantification of the behavior of the analogous Hamiltonian (Eq. \eqref{eq:Ham_Full}) when the environment is measured in minimum-uncertainty states with classical-like time-evolution (i.e., the coherent state basis).
+Given these two levels of ambiguity, we approach the analysis of wave function ensembles calculated with HOPS (e.g., as presented in Sec. \ref{sec:ChargeSeparation}) as a quantification of the behavior of the analogous Hamiltonian (Eq. \eqref{eq:Ham_Full}) when the environment is measured in minimum-uncertainty states with classical-like time-evolution (i.e., the coherent state basis).

 Finally, we note that while the wave function ensembles are observables, the corresponding trajectories are not.\cite{wiseman2008pure} Since the physical wave function $\vert \psi^{(\vec{0})}_t\rangle$ at time $t$ is the system state conditioned on an all-in-one measurement of the environment, any subsequent time-evolution would be disturbed by this measurement.
-As a result, the individual trajectories cannot be interpreted as observables except in the Markovian limit where fast bath relaxation ensures the effect of the projective measurement on the environment does not influence subsequent time-evolution.
+As a result, the individual trajectories cannot be interpreted as a continuous observation of a single process except in the Markovian limit where fast bath relaxation ensures the effect of the projective measurement on the environment does not influence subsequent time-evolution.